ZhaohuaFang/Best-decision-for-taxi-driver-and-best-number-of-lanes-in-airport/README.md

 Hence, the government needs to charge taxi drivers who depart from the airport boarding area 30% of the proceeds.

-### Therefore, the second model tells government what is the best width of road if they want to have a higher income.
+### Therefore, the second model tells government what is the best width of road if they want to have a higher income while maximizing passenger flow.